spdx/spdx-spec/chapters/3-package-information.md

 </Package>
 ```

-Example (sub-directory being treated as a package):
+Sub-directory being treated as a package:

 ```text
 <Package rdf:about="...">